Conrec-Infinity-AB/Selenium-Course/README.md

 # Test automation with Selenium
-_This is the main repository for the course Test automation with Selenium created by Conrec Infinity_
+_This is the main repository for the course Test automation with Selenium created by Conrec Infinity where we will learn how to use Selenium and Python to test web pages._

-Main programming language in this course will be Python.
-In some of the lectures there will be examples in other languages too.
+Installation instructions will be targeted for the Windows platform but using Mac OSX or Linux will also work.
+Some instruktions will need som tweaking.
+The examples and lectures will focus on Python but can be applied to other languages like C# and Java too.

 ## Python and tools setup for Windows